sopasdigital/fromlefttowritecal/README.md

 ## Why create this site from scratch?

-I will be developing this site as I go along my development journey starting off by creating a personal blog and hopefully transform it into full-fledged platform wherein people can sign-up and find learning content, or create a space for them to market their services to potential clients.
+I will be developing this site using Gatsby + React as I go along my development journey starting off by creating a personal blog and hopefully transform it into full-fledged platform wherein people can sign-up and find learning content, or create a space for them to market their services to potential clients.

 ## Resources